choilab/BTN707-CompGen/1-CAS9-offfinder/README.md

 ---
 after 11/04 meet up,
 - we decided to focus on Mycoplasma-specific Cas system Finder
-- Why Mycoplasma? -> the smallest genome in the world
+- Why Mycoplasma? -> the smallest genome in the world -> so good to use as sample
 - we have to find some meaning of off-target -> maybe interview C.H.
 Jung Prof.'s lab
 ---